 Biographical Sketch

-Dr. Todd C. Wehner is William Neal Reynolds Distinguished Professor Emeritus, and was the leader of the cucumber and watermelon breeding project at North Carolina State University-Raleigh from 1979 to 2022.
-He also researched the genetics and breeding of Oriental melon and Asian gourds.
-His research emphasized improved selection methods; recurrent selection for fruit yield, earliness and quality; resistance to chilling and disease; and germplasm evaluation.
-His objectives were to provide the seed industry with new traits for the development of improved cultivars, research information, and graduate students able to run field plant breeding programs.
-Dr. Wehner is chief science officer at Plant Pathways, an NC State spinoff company that specializes in the breeding of stevia (a natural, low calorie sweetener).
+Dr. Wehner was leader of the cucumber and watermelon breeding project at North Carolina State University-Raleigh from 1979 to 2021.
+He also did research on melon and Asian gourds.
+His research emphasized improved selection methods; recurrent selection for fruit yield, earliness and quality; resistance to chilling, nematodes, anthracnose, belly rot, gummy stem blight, powdery mildew, downy mildew and potyviruses; and germplasm evaluation.
+His objectives were to provide industry with new traits for the development of improved cultivars, research information, and graduate students who can run field plant breeding programs.

-Dr. Wehner taught several courses at NC State, including plant breeding and vegetable production.
-Also, he was an instructor for DELTA (NCSU on-line), with Plant Breeding Methods, Plant Breeding Overview, and Integrated Breeding Databases.
-He has been an instructor for the Plant Breeding Academy-America at UC Davis since 2006, and also works with PBA-Africa and PBA-Europe.
-He has served as assistant department head, as well as president of the National Association of Plant Breeders.
+He taught courses at NC State, including plant breeding and vegetable production.
+Recently, he has been an instructor for DELTA (NCSU on-line), teaching HS 541 Plant Breeding Methods since 2010, HS 709 Plant Breeding Overview since 2011, and HS 863 Integrated Breeding Databases.
+He has been an instructor for the Plant Breeding Academy-America at UC Davis since 2006, and also works for PBA-Asia, PBA-Europe, and PBA-Africa.